What do Eskimos eat?

 Whale

-The most commonly caught whale is the bow-head whale, probably because it can feed a village for an entire year, and produces enough fat and oil to keep their lamps going for almost as long.
+The most commonly caught whale is the bow-head whale, probably because it can feed a village for an entire year, and produces enough fat and oil to keep their lamps going for just as long.
 Hunting such huge creatures is only done by certain communities due to the large costs and amount of effort involved, but upon bringing home one of these enormous creatures their food worries disappear for months.

 Fish

 Fishing is mostly done through holes in the ice using a method called “jigging” which involves using a fake fish as bait and moving it up and down in the water to attract something large enough to eat it.
-When something bites it is quickly pulled out the water onto the ice and killed.
+When something bites it is quickly pulled out of the water onto the ice and killed.
 The types of fish vary depending on where the fishing is taking place, but since there are no poisonous or particularly dangerous fish that live in sub-zero waters anything caught is normally eaten.

 Plants